Ross-Hunter/jsonapi_expectations/README.md

 ```

-Using these helpers a spec might look something like this
+Using these matchers ([along with these request spec helpers](https://gist.github.com/Ross-Hunter/a14ff663d79b42dfec5d2a7c3b94c4b0)) a spec might look something like this

 ```ruby
 describe 'widgets' do